mikedeboer/shield-search-nudges/docs/TESTPLAN.md

 * (Create profile: <https://developer.mozilla.org/Firefox/Multiple_profiles>, or via some other method)
 * Navigate to _about:config_ and set the following preferences.
 (If a preference does not exist, create it be right-clicking in the white area and selecting New -> String or Integer depending on the type of preference)
 * Set `extensions.legacy.enabled` to `true`.
 This permits the loading of the embedded Web Extension since new versions of Firefox are becoming restricted to pure Web Extensions only.
-* Set `extensions.shield-search-nudges.variation` to `doshow` (or any other study variation/branch to test specifically)
+* Set `extensions.shield-search-nudges.variation` to one of:
+  * `doshow` - The panel is shown to the user.
+  * `noshow` - The panel is not shown to the user, however some telemetry is still logged (the telemetry for hiding the panel cannot be logged as it isn't shown).
 * Go to [this study's tracking bug](tbd: replace with your study's launch bug link in bugzilla) and install the latest signed XPI

 ## Expected User Experience / Functionality

 When the following conditions are met:

-* the user is not in a first session of a new installation
-* the user is not in the first session after upgrade (TBD)
+* the user is not in the first session after the add-on is installed.
 * the user visits one of: `about:home`, `about:newtab` or the current search engine start page

 Then: